 Sicilian Crab Cake Arancini Recipe

-These Arancini (meaning "little oranges") are a fusion of crab cakes and classic Sicilian Arancini and a perfect appetizer or addition to a meal.
+These arancini (meaning "little oranges") are a fusion of crab cakes and classic Sicilian arancini and a perfect appetizer or addition to a meal on a special occasion.

 - 1 small onion, finely chopped